Zagan202/Golang-Practice/golang-basic/README.md

 ## The fundamentals demostrated are the following

 1. Data Types
-2. Integer, float, strinfg
+2. Integer, float, strings
-3. Booleans
+4. Booleans
 4. Variables
 5. Constants
 6. Operators